LuisSantosColman/miro-get-boards/README.md

 6.3.
 After the script `getMiroBoards.js` has run, review the summary presented in the command line and review the reports created within the folder `miro_getboards_output_files` in the directory where the script files live.

 ## Step 7.
-Revoke REST API token
+Revoke REST API token (Optional)

 The steps in this section are optional.

+__*Note__: The token created for this script is a non-expiring token.
+Should you choose to keep the token, make sure you store it safely.
+In case you want to invalidate the token, follow the steps below.

 If you are running this script as a one-off action you can revoke the REST API token if you don't plan to use these functionalities in the future.